tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When one or more creatures attempt to intercept you while you're moving to engage an enemy during your turn, you dodge past them instead so they can't intercept.

 **Quirk:** Recites death poems of ancient heroes.
 At length.

 ---

+#### Surestep Boots

+_Recharge 11+:_ There’s always something to step on.
+When you activate these boots, you can be assured that your very next step will be onto something safe and solid, no matter the situation.
+If you step into a river of lava, you’ll put your foot on a cool rock.
+If you jump down a cliff, you’ll step on a ledge or a branch.
+Jump off a roof, land on a balcony or a flagpole.
+Leap into the ocean, and you’ll land on a sandbank or a piece of floating wreckage or a trusty sea-turtle.
+Depending on the circumstances, the boots may give you a +4 bonus to skill checks related to unlikely swashbuckling and acrobatics.

+_Disclaimer:_ the magic of the boots is good for one (1) step.
+Any and all future steps are outside the purview of these magic boots.
+You can step off a flying realm and set foot on a seagull or a floating rock, but your next step after that is your own problem.
+(Here’s where you start spinning the GM a yarn about how one of your backgrounds totally counts for riding a seagull while balancing on one leg.)

+**Quirk:** Impetuous.

+---